 Your walking tour of this ecological, free roaming five acres is 45 minutes of fascinating facts about its senior animal residents, surrounding wildlife, and even microscopic soil critters.
 You’ll learn how the trees, dirt, microorganisms, and animals with each of their unique digestive systems and diets work together to balance a healthy universe.
 The undulating paths and variety of terrain give both the animals and visitors a stimulating walk and interactive experience.

-She didn’t just help the animals in doing this though – she created a place of wonder and discovery for children and families who take the walking tour, volunteer or work at the farm.
-The introductions and backgrounds visitors get on each animal builds relationships.
-Much like a big party, the outing begins with a group who starts out as strangers, make deep connections and become friends.
+She didn’t just help the animals in doing this though – she created a place of wonder and discovery for children and families who take the walking tour, volunteer, or work at the farm.
+The introductions and backgrounds visitors get on each animal build relationships.
+Much like a big party, the outing begins with a group who starts out as strangers, make deep connections, and become friends.
 Pedersen says she gets letters years after tours from people asking how their little brown hen friend is doing, or about other animals they bonded with.

 The takeaway for visitors is: